-How to Download an iPhone App Unavailable in Your Country
+How to Download Apps Not Available in Your Country on iPhone

 - Click Next to proceed.

-That’s it.
-You can now download an iPhone app that is not available in your country or region.
+Now you can download an iPhone app that is not available in your country or region.
+As a quicker alternative, you can try a user-friendly VPN like ExpressVPN to connect to a server in your chosen location, change the region of your Apple ID, and save time from creating a new one.

-Important Things to Remember When Creating a New Apple ID with a Different Country or Region

-Since the account you created is a dummy one, you can only use it to download and install iPhone apps that are free.
-You can’t use this account to get paid iPhone apps.
-This is because you would need to enter valid credit card details.
-This is the reason why you had to choose None when asked for the mode of payment.

-How to Change the Official App Store Location on Your iPhone
+2. Change the Official App Store Location on Your iPhone

 In case creating a new Apple ID didn’t work and you are still unable to download an app that is not available in your country or region, you can change the official App Store location instead.

-Follow the steps below to change your official App Store location.
+Follow the steps below to change your official App Store location:

 - Launch the App Store app, then tap on your profile picture.